danielnv18/generator-lemp/generators/app/templates/README.md

 ## Installation
 Next, put your <%= projectType %> application into `docroot` folder and do not forget to add `<%= appName %>.dev` in your `hosts` file.

-Make sure you adjust `database_host` in your condiguration file to the database container alias "db"
+Make sure you adjust `database_host` in your configuration file to the database container alias "db"

 Then, run: